Workers Compensation 101: What to Do After You’ve Been Injured

 At the Law Offices of Gerald D. Brody & Associates, we make it our business to fight aggressively on behalf of injured workers.
 If your claim has been denied or if it seems to be taking longer than it should to receive your benefits, we can help.
 If you disagree with your primary treating physician’s report, we can help with that, too.

 We’ve been doing this for so long, we eat, sleep, and breathe workers’ compensation law.
 We can answer your questions and help you set things right.
 It’s important to us that you understand you don’t have to do this alone.
-We have the experience, the knowledge, and the passion to help you get the care you need and the maximum benefits you deserve.
+We have the experience, the knowledge, and the passion for helping you get the care you need and the maximum benefits you deserve.
+Contact Gerald Brody Law Firm in San Diego to get started.